rowansharman/rowansharman.github.io/README.md

 ## Welcome to Rowan's Project Page!

-Rowan Sharman is a student at Olin College studying the intersection between electrical and mechanical systems.
-He loves mechanical design, getting his hands dirty with fabrication, and just making things in general.
+I am a student at Olin College studying the intersection between electrical and mechanical systems.
+I love mechanical design, getting my hands dirty with fabrication, and just making things in general.

 ***
 ### Personal Projects